rd--/blksc3/md/glossary.md

 Blocks that have comments attached have a question mark (?) button to show or hide the text.
 The comment text is printed, as a comment, when the block is evaluated.

+## Block Colours

+Blocks are coloured according to category.
+Block colours are specified by name, and looked up in a dictionary.

 ## Block Editor

 The block editor has two parts,